We don't just talk cars ... we teach how to buy them.

-Powering the IS 250 is an athletic 2.5-liter V6 engine that generates 204 horsepower and 185 pound-feet of torque.
+Powering this IS 250 is an athletic 2.5-liter V6 engine that generates 204 horsepower and 185 pound-feet of torque.
 Used models can also be found with either six-speed manual or a six-speed automatic transmission, although the AWD can only be had with the six-speed automatic.

 Older Lexus IS 250 shoppers should note, however, that the 2009 model received a revised suspension tuning, a somewhat different grille and a two-tone interior option.
 There were also several technology upgrades, including a hard-drive based navigation system (had been DVD-based), enhanced Bluetooth and a new iPod interface.

 Overall Cons: Tight rear quarters; mediocre headroom; not a particularly sporty engine.

 Lexus RX: Lexus pioneered the "crossover" SUV with the RX 300 in 1999.
-And with genes like that, the further development of the RX over the years has continued to impress.
+And with genes like that, the further development of the RX over the years continued to impress.
 In fact, this midsize luxury crossover SUV has been a consumer favorite from the beginning due to its plush ride, roomy cabin, popular high-tech features and impressive reliability record.

 The Lexus RX 350 debuted for the 2007 model year and is essentially the same luxury SUV as the 2004-2006 RX 330, but with a slightly larger, although significantly more powerful, engine as well as more sound insulation.
 This version was produced through the 2015 model year.
 The 350's 3.5-liter V6 produces a robust 270 horsepower and 251 pound-feet of torque and is mated with a five-speed automatic transmission.
 Again, both front and all-wheel drive versions are available.

 Overall Pros: High-quality interior, refined sedan-like ride, outstanding reliability history.

 Overall Cons: No third row option, handling only acceptable due to soft suspension tuning (priority is on ride smoothness).

-Overall, for used luxury car shoppers who place a high value on comfort, quality and dependability, a Lexus is most definitely worthy of serious consideration.
+Overall, for older luxury car shoppers who place a high value on comfort, quality and dependability, a Lexus is most definitely worthy of consideration.

-So lastly, there are actually several different ways to buy a used Lexus at the lowest price, and even at wholesale.
+So lastly, there are actually several different ways to buy an older Lexus at the lowest price, and even at wholesale.